Are you worried about – feeling forgetful? – losing your balance and falling? – a lack of energy/poor immunity?

 Here is a lovely introduction to Nia video created for Jenny Silverberg and Amy Podolsky, teachers/co-owners of StudioJoy in Northborough, with students and teachers from the area!
 Have a look (you’ll see me!)

 Classic Nia classeswith Marcia, as well as modified Nia movement fitness (for Active Older Adults) at the Foxborough Y each week.
-Find your safe challenge!
+Find your safe, fun challenge!

 In a recentvideo conversation with Clara Angelina Diaz,of Clarafying and Clarafying TV, with life and business wisdom for spiritual entrepreneurs, we spoke about bringing awareness to our lives, for fitness, nutrition, and financial wellbeing solutions.

 What intention are youimagining for yourself, and what can help you reach it?
-Share below, keep it simple, and let’s get going!
+Share below, keep it simple, and let’s move !

 How to improve your brain and your body?
 Move them differently.